 Our grounds maintenance team is responsible for ensuring that our grass, hedges and shrubs are cut and trimmed.

-If you wish to make an enquiry or report a problem with grass, hedges or shrubs on our land, use the online form below.
+If you have a serious concern regarding highway visibility, or if you wish to make a general enquiry or report a problem with grass, hedges or shrubs on our land, use the online form below.

 You can also make a report by calling customer services on 023 8028 5000.